bivory/temperature-monitor/README.md

 watcher on the code files.
 If they change, only the relevant tests will be run again.

+## How to run

+`lein run` will run for 2.25 seconds using faked sensor data.

 ## License

 Copyright © 2013 Bryan Ivory